What is ACARS?

 - Ensure that the option “ACARS reception from audio input is checked”.
 Push OK.

 - Go to Options->Audio->ACARS->Source.
-Ensure that the audio source SDRSharp is outputting to is selected.
+Ensure that the audio source that SDRSharp is outputting to is selected.

 - Press the “Start” button which is the green circle icon.
 This will start the decoding.